duncantmiller/llm_prompt_engineering/README.md

 The tests use [vcrpy](https://github.com/kevin1024/vcrpy) to record and replay the interactions with the OpenAI API.
 To run the tests, execute the command `python test.py`.

 It can also be helpful to run the tests against the live OpenAI API.
-Note that when your run tests against the live API you will need an OpenAI API key and it will incur a cost.
-Also the tests will take much longer to run (approximately 93.5s using the live API vs 0.2s using the vcr cassette responses on my machine).
+Note that when your run tests against the live API you will need an OpenAI API key, it will incur a cost, and the tests will take significantly longer to run.
 To run the tests against the live API follow these steps:

 - Copy the .env_example file and rename it as .env with `cp .env_example .env` (Linux/macOS) or `copy .env_example .env` (Windows)
 - Open the .env file and enter the value for your OpenAI API Key for the `OPENAI_API_KEY=` variable.
 For example if your API key is 'foo' then `OPENAI_API_KEY=foo`